robotology/peripersonal-space/app/README.md

 # Demos

 ## Demos with react-ctrl
-These demos uses the [pf3dtracker](https://github.com/robotology/icub-basic-demos/tree/master/pf3dTracker) to track the approaching ball as obstacle.
+These demos uses the [pf3dtracker](https://github.com/robotology/icub-basic-demos/tree/master/pf3dTracker) to track the approaching ball as obstacle, and [react-controller](https://github.com/robotology/react-control) to move the robot's arm.

 ### Prerequisites:
 - Application script to use: [PPS_and_reactCtrl_with_redBall](https://github.com/robotology/peripersonal-space/blob/master/app/scripts/ppsAndReactControl_icub_redBall.xml)